persamina/me/_posts/2021-02-06-environment-monitor.md

 ```
 [source](https://www.twilio.com/docs/usage/secure-credentials)

+If you are going to be pushing these files to source control makes sure you don't upload the `twilio.env` file by adding it to your `.gitignore` file.

 ## Create Environment Alert Script

 This is the python code that we'll run to get the temperature, humidity, and whether or not there the liquid level sensor detects any liquid.
 The `GroveTemperatureHumiditySensorSHT3x` class is taken from the following [file](https://twilio-deved-content-prod.s3.amazonaws.com/quest/programmable_wireless/broadband/telemetry.py) that is part of the [Quick Start Guide](https://www.twilio.com/docs/iot/wireless/get-started-twilio-developer-kit-broadband-iot) for the developer kit.